- Low fixed interest rate

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The potential hassle involved in buying a vehicle interstate is enough to put some people off a car altogether, but it doesn’t have to be that way.

 Use our comprehensive guide to know what you'll need to do and what to look out for if you're purchasing a car interstate.

 Yes, you can purchase a vehicle from a different state, but it can be more complicated than buying from the same state.
 You will need to arrange for the car to be transported and also have the registration transferred into your name and state.

-Aside from the purchase price of the car, there are a few extra costs you need to consider when buying a vehicle interstate:
+Aside from the purchase price of the car and the cost of transporting the vehicle, there are a few extra costs you need to consider when buying a vehicle interstate: